xingty/bingai2openai/README.md

   ```

   The way the service verifies the API Key is also the same as OpenAI's method.

+* search

+  True will enable the search feature for Bing and vice versa

 ## Using with NextChat